-Acquisitions allow Gallagher to expand into desirable geographic locations, further extend its presence in the retail and wholesale insurance brokerage services industry and increase the volume of general services currently provided.
-The excess of the purchase price over the estimated fair value of the tangible net assets acquired at the acquisition date was allocated within the Brokerage Segment to goodwill, expiration lists and non-compete agreements in the amounts of \$6.6 million, \$7.1 million and \$0.5 million, respectively.
+These acquisitions allow Gallagher to expand into desirable geographic locations, further extend its presence in the retail and wholesale insurance brokerage services industry and increase the volume of general services currently provided.
+The excess of the purchase price over the estimated fair value of the tangible net assets acquired at the acquisition date was allocated within the Brokerage Segment to goodwill, expiration lists and non-compete agreements in the amounts of \$20.8 million, \$22.7 million and \$1.1 million, respectively.
 Purchase price allocations are preliminarily established at the time of the acquisition and are subsequently reviewed within the first year of operations to determine the necessity for allocation adjustments.

-Expiration lists and non-compete agreements related to this acquisition are currently being amortized on a straight-line basis over a useful life of fifteen years and five years, respectively.
+Expiration lists and non-compete agreements related to these acquisitions are currently being amortized on a straight-line basis over a useful life of ten to fifteen years and five years, respectively.
 Goodwill is not amortized, but is subject to periodic reviews for impairment.
 Gallagher reviews intangible assets for impairment periodically (at least annually) and whenever events or changes in business circumstances indicate that the carrying value of the assets may not be recoverable.
-In reviewing intangible assets, if the fair value were less than the carrying amount of the respective (or underlying) asset, an indicator of impairment would exist and further analysis would be required to determine whether or not a loss would need to be charged against current period earnings.
-No such indicators were noted in the three-month periods ended March 31, 2006 and 2005.
-The \$7.1 million of expiration lists and \$0.5 million of non-compete agreements related to the 2006 acquisition, are expected to be deductible for income tax purposes.
+In reviewing intangible assets, if the fair value were less than the carrying amount of the respective (or underlying) asset or group of assets, an indicator of impairment would exist and further analysis would be required to determine whether or not a loss would need to be charged against current period earnings.
+No such indicators were noted in the six-month periods ended June 30, 2006 and 2005.
+Of the \$22.7 million of expiration lists and \$1.1 million of non-compete agreements related to the 2006 acquisitions, \$0.8 million of expiration lists is not expected to be deductible for income tax purposes.

-Gallagher s consolidated financial statements for the three-month period ended March 31, 2006 include the operations of the entity acquired from the date of its acquisition.
-The following is a summary of the unaudited pro forma historical results, as if the purchased entity had been acquired at January 1, 2005 (in millions, except per share data):
+Gallagher s consolidated financial statements for the six-month period ended June 30, 2006 include the operations of these entities acquired from the date of their respective acquisition.
+The following is a summary of the unaudited pro forma historical results, as if these purchased entities had been acquired at January 1, 2005 (in millions, except per share data):